-Stay Raja Ampat is the website of PT Bahari Perjampat Sejahtera – a community enterprise fully owned and operated by the members of the Raja Ampat Homestay Association.
+Stay Raja Ampat is the website of PT Bahari Perjampat Sejahtera – a Papuan social enterprise that is fully owned and operated by members of the Raja Ampat Homestay Association.

 The Raja Ampat Homestay Association is a community organisation dedicated to improving the wellbeing of Raja Ampat’s indigenous communities on their own land, while restoring and sustaining the island’s unique ecosystems for future generations.

-All of PT Bahari Perjampat Sejahtera’s profits are either reinvested in the business or used to support community development and environmental projects implemented by the Association.
+All of PT Bahari Perjampat Sejahtera’s profit are either reinvested in the business, or are used to support community development and environmental projects implemented by the Homestay Association.

 PT Bahari Perjampat Sejahtera’s operations are supported through a technical and management services agreement with the social enterprise Seventy Three Pte Ltd with the aim of delivering excellent customer service while building the capacity of Raja Ampat’s communities to run the business for themselves.

 Read more about

 Stay Raja Ampat’s booking system: Designed to overcome the unique challenges faced by homestay operators in Raja Ampat, SRA’s online booking system is unlike any other.

 If you’d like to receive updates from Stay Raja Ampat via social media, please do follow our facebook page.
 Here is our Twitter feed, and our Raja Ampat Travellers’ Forum facebook group provides a venue to meet fellow visitors, exchange information and arrange transport sharing.